-• Technology: The force has delivered the roll-out out Microsoft Teams to enable training, meetings and conferences to continue to take place.
+• Technology: The force has delivered the roll-out of Microsoft Teams to enable training, meetings and conferences to continue to take place.
 Laptop computers and mobile telephones have been issued to staff on both short term and long-term arrangements, enabling us to maximise our available workforce during periods of self-isolation and minimise risk to members of our workforce who would otherwise have been vulnerable to infection.
 Use of technology has also reduced travel for officers and staff, reducing costs and reducing our environmental impact.
-WE have been able to provide an enhanced service to victims and witnesses through the use of video conferencing to conduct appointments and the accelerated roll out of GoodSam to capture evidence of offences.
+We have been able to provide an enhanced service to victims and witnesses through the use of video conferencing to conduct appointments and the accelerated roll out of GoodSam (sharing live video and location from mobile phones) to capture evidence of offences.